 The 1st Ferry Group moved to the Assam Valley in August of 1942 where several bases were still under construction for the Hump operation.
 Initially these operations were conducted on sod and steel mat airstrips.
 On December 1, 1942, the Air Transport Command (ATC), formed on 7/1/1942 from the Ferry Command, established an India-China Wing, also headquartered in New Delhi This ATC Wing was then assigned the primary mission of flying supplies over the Hump route to China.
 The first Wing commander was Colonel (later Brigadier General) Edward H. Alexander.
 The aircraft and support personnel of the 1st Ferry Group were transferred to this Wing.(source)

-At dusk Friday May 26, 1944, the Douglas C-47 Skytrain lifted off from Calcutta headed toward Dinjan.
+Around dusk of the last Friday in May, 1944, a Douglas C-47 Skytrain, not an Air Transport Command/USAAF C-47, but this time a CNAC C-47, lifted off from Calcutta headed toward Dinjan.
 With the extremely bad weather and strong tailwind encountered almost immediately, as well as being double hammered by static so bad the pilot couldn't get a fix on any radio station, the plane passed well east of Dinjan, plowing headlong into an unnamed 22,000-foot mountain in Tibet in the Graveyard of the Himalayas, otherwise known as the Aluminum Trail.